 I’m not sure if this really counts as a review, but it’s a damn good mention either way.
 Mrs Darcy was one of “seven bizarre re-imaginings of Pride and Prejudice” listed in The Week (alternatively available via Mental Floss).
+Mrs Darcy also earned herself a mention in a subsequent article in Mental Floss, where the book was described as being “exactly what it sounds like”.
+Siri, show me an example of a back-handed compliment.

 Magazines and other Periodicals